zineos/aimet/Docs/tutorials/quantization_workflow.rst

 If the model exhibits sensitivity to weight quantization—evident when accuracy is high with w16a16 but degrades with w8a16—AIMET provides advanced post-training quantization techniques to improve performance.

-A recommended next step is to apply **Adaptive Rounding (AdaRound)**.
+A recommended next step is to apply :ref:`Adaptive Rounding (AdaRound) <ptq-adaround>`.
 This method performs layer-wise optimization to learn a rounding matrix for the weights, which is then folded into the model.
 The result is a quantized model with improved accuracy, as evaluated using AIMET’s QuantSim.